pdxjohnny/LangChain-in-Kubernetes/README.md

 # How was the optimization done?

 We performed a weightonlyoptimization thanks to Intel Extensions for transformers.
+LlaMa2-7b-hf will be used and this step will help to reduce the size of the model from ~30GB to 14GB.
+Thanks to techiques like quantization.

 These are the steps you should follow in order to replicate it.